Sawyer Library 3rd Floor

 For Library Updates

 About The Periodicals Collection

-Located on the third floor of the Sawyer Library, the periodicals collection is made up of approximately 2,000 publications in various formats.
-This guide will help you learn how to read a catalog record for periodicals, find and use microforms, and get acquainted with the journals, magazines, and newspapers.
+Located on the third floor of the Sawyer Library, the periodicals collection includes approximately 2,000 publications in various formats.
+This guide will help you learn to read a catalog record for periodicals, find and use microforms, and get acquainted with the journals, magazines, and newspapers.